 Insurance Claims

-This bears repeating because it is the most expensive surprise in any migration: open insurance claims do not transfer.
+This bears repeating because it is the most significant planning factor in any migration: open insurance claims do not transfer.
 Every claim that has been submitted but not paid, every pre-authorization in progress, every pending appeal -- all of it stays in the old system.

 You will need to: